ricassiocosta/Foodfy/README.md

 ## Installation

-First of all, to run this application you need to have to setup the database indicated in ```sh database.sql```.
+First of all, to run this application you need to have to setup the database indicated in ```database.sql```.
 With the database configurated you can run the commands bellow:

 ```sh